cwnorton/shell-novice/01-filedir.md

 > ## Two More Shortcuts {.callout}
 >
 > The shell interprets the character `~` (tilde) at the start of a path to
 > mean "the current user's home directory".
-For example, if Nelle's home
+For example, if Lynne's home
 > directory is `/Users/nelle`, then `~/data` is equivalent to
 > `/Users/nelle/data`.
 This only works if it is the first character in the
 > path: `here/there/~/elsewhere` is *not* `/Users/nelle/elsewhere`.